Gaviscon can be used to treat heartburn (acid reflux) and indigestion.

-The medicine forms a protective layer that floats on top of the contents of your stomach.
+The medicine works by forming a protective layer that floats on top of the contents of your stomach.
 This stops stomach acid escaping up into your food pipe.
 Gaviscon also contains an antacid that neutralises excess stomach acid and reduces pain and discomfort.

-Gaviscon comes as tablets or liquid in bottles or sachets.
+Gaviscon comes as chewable tablets, or a liquid that you drink (in bottles or in sachets).
 It also comes as a powder for babies and children under 2 years old.

 You can buy Gaviscon from pharmacies and supermarkets.
 Some kinds of Gaviscon are available on prescription.

-Gaviscon can be taken by adults, including pregnant and breastfeeding women.
+Gaviscon can be taken by most adults and children aged 12 and over.

 If your baby or child has problems with reflux or indigestion, talk to your doctor as soon as you can.
 Only treat them with Gaviscon if their doctor prescribes it.

-To make sure a particular medicine is safe for you, tell your doctor or pharmacist if you have:
+To make sure this medicine is safe for you, tell your doctor or pharmacist if you have:

-- had an allergic reaction to Gaviscon or any other medicines in the past
+- ever had an allergic reaction to Gaviscon or any other medicines

 - been advised to eat a low calcium or low salt (low sodium) diet